ur-tcs/programming-2-ex-12/README.md

   1. /main

   This folder contains all files with the actual code of your project.
 At the start, there is only the ```Main.scala``` file.
 The file named "Main" is usually the starting point when you run your code.
 As you might have noticed from earlier exercises, the amount of ```.scala``` files in this folder can increase quite rapidly, so if needed sort your files in fittingly named folders for better oversight.

   2. /test

   This folder contains all files with automated tests for your project.
 At the start, it only contains a short test that always succeeds.
 You have propably seen and used such tests in earlier exercises.
 Later in this exercise you will learn to write these tests yourself (if you havent written some yourself already).
 You do not need to write all tests into one file, you can spread them over multiple separate files.

 #### target

-(generated files)
+Generated files (compiled classes, packaged jars, managed files, caches, and documentation) will be written to the target directory by default.
+You can take a look at all included files, but you will propably not need to change any of these files right now.

 #### build.sbt